EsterChang/CS4641/index.md

 <img src="https://user-images.githubusercontent.com/41976165/94980506-6d795200-04f8-11eb-885b-65e707be2036.png" alt="drawing" width="400"/>

-## Introduction/Background
+## Overview

 The United States has seen an unsustainable increase in the cost of health care in recent decades.
-The accessibility and affordability of health care has been at the forefront of issues that Americans face on a daily basis.
-High costs often prevent people from seeking proper treatment, and medical bills can be a major financial burden on U.S. families, especially those that are in lower-income households.
-Our goal is to offer accurate predictions of health insurance costs so that U.S. families are able to choose the right insurance and make informed financial decisions.
-Since our problem involves the prediction of a continuous value, we will be utilizing regression methods to solve it.
+Many Americans are now afraid of seeking treatment, and those that do are often left with unexpectedly high medical bills that become a major financial burden.

+Our goal for this project is to offer quick and accurate predictions of health insurance costs for an individual without reliance on his or her previous medical expenses.
+We hope that these predictions will help individuals choose appropriate health insurance plans and make more informed financial decisions.

+To accomplish this task, we trained multiple regression models with the dataset below and evaluated their performance by comparing each R2 Score and MSE.
+We repeated this process for both high costs only and low-to-medium costs only in an attempt to make better predictions for individuals who are likely to belong in one of these categories.
+Through our exploratory data analysis and unsupervised learning, we identified the factors that would make an individual more likely to experience high costs, and a dollar amount to split the dataset on to distinguish between high and low-to-medium costs.

 ### Dataset
 Our [dataset](https://www.kaggle.com/mirichoi0218/insurance) originates from Kaggle and contains a mix of numerical and categorical data.
 The features include: